snowiow/snow-dev.com/content/posts/setup-pass-on-multiple-devices.md

 └── test
 ```

-As you can see, this prints a nice tree of all the passwords, we created during
+As you can see, this prints a nice tree of all the passwords we have created in
 this section.

 ## pass git commands